openconfig/featureprofiles/feature/container/containerz/README.md

 container to the DUT.
 Using `gnoi.Containerz` start the container.

 The container should expose a simple health API.
-The test succeeds if is possible to contain the container via the gRPC API to determine its health.
+The test succeeds if is possible to connect to the container via the gRPC API to determine its health.

 ## CNTR-1.2: Retrieve a running container's logs.